AkshathaAthreyas01/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

 # CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130

+Design and simulation of CMOS circuits using the Sky130 process node, focusing on schematic development, SPICE-based performance analysis, and the implementation and verification of fundamental analog and digital building blocks in an open-source PDK environment.

 ## 🖥️ VirtualBox Setup

 Follow the steps below to load and run the provided CMOS Virtual Disk Image (VDI) in Oracle VirtualBox.